 4. After selecting all of your desired standards, click Link Selected Standards.

-5. To align standards to questions, click on the # under Questions in the Already Linked Standards box.
-See more below.
+5. To align standards to questions, click on the # under Questions in the Already Linked Standards box (See more below) OR align during the next step while creating your Answer key.

 6. When finished, click Next.